Ipratropium bromide, salbutamol sulfate.

 Lactation: It is not known whether ipratropium bromide and salbutamol sulphate are excreted in breast milk.
 Although lipid-insoluble quaternary cations pass into breast milk, it is considered unlikely that ipratropium bromide would reach the infant to an important extent, especially when administered by inhalation.
-However, because many drugs are excreted in breast milk, caution should be exercised when COMBIVENT is administered to a nursing mothers.
+However, because many drugs are excreted in breast milk, caution should be exercised when COMBIVENT is administered to nursing mothers.

 Fertility: No studies on the effect on human fertility have been conducted for COMBIVENT.
 Clinical data on fertility are neither available for the combination of ipratropium bromide and salbutamol sulphate nor for each of the two components of the combination.
 Nonclinical studies performed with ipratropium bromide and salbutamol showed no adverse effect on fertility.

-Many of the listed undesirable effects can be assigned to the anticholinergic and beta2-sympathomimetic properties of COMBIVENT.
+Summary of the safety profile: Many of the listed undesirable effects can be assigned to the anticholinergic and beta2-sympathomimetic properties of COMBIVENT.
 As with all inhalation therapy COMBIVENT may show symptoms of local irritation.
 Adverse drug reactions were identified from data obtained in clinical trials and pharmacovigilance during post approval use of the drug.

 The most frequent side effects reported in clinical trials were headache, throat irritation, cough, dry mouth, gastro-intestinal motility disorders (including constipation, diarrhoea and vomiting), nausea, and dizziness.